 Structural foundation cracks are generally larger than 3mm and come in different shapes and sizes.
 One end of the crack may be wider than the other.
 The concrete on either side of the crack may be flush, or it could be uneven.
-A common structural crack pattern is a stair-step crack in brick or cinder block walls.
+A typical structural crack pattern is a stair-step crack in brick or cinder block walls.

 Solutions for Structural Cracks in Foundation

-After considering whether you’ve got structural vs. non-structural cracks, you’ve noticed that your foundation crack is growing over time and moisture is coming through.
+After considering whether you’ve got structural vs. non-structural cracks, you’ve noticed that your foundation crack is growing over time, and moisture is coming through.
 You’ve concluded that you should contact a professional – what foundation repair methods will they propose?

 If you need further help evaluating structural and non-structural cracks, use URETEK Gulf Coast’s DIY foundation inspection checklist or contact us for a free estimate today!

-Pressed Concrete Piling
+Pressed Concrete Piling for Structural Cracks

-Foundation Foam Injection
+Foundation Foam Injection for Structural Cracks

 Foam foundation repair uses The URETEK Method® to lift and stabilize interior foundations.
-Our long-lasting, structural-grade, hydro-insensitive and environmentally inert foam is injected, and it expands to stabilize your soil base until proper lifting and leveling are achieved.
+Our long-lasting, structural-grade, hydro-insensitive, and environmentally inert foam is injected, and it expands to stabilize your soil base until proper lifting and leveling are achieved.